dteviot/WebToEpub/readme.md

 # WebToEpub
 (c) 2015 David Teviotdale

-A simple Extension for Firefox and Chrome that converts a story on Baka-Tsuki into an EPUB.
+Extension for Firefox and Chrome that converts a story on Baka-Tsuki into an EPUB.
 Also works with
 * ArchiveOfOurOwn.org
 * blogspot (some)